valeriob01/Mersenne-gpu-computing-node/README.md

 Run make -f install-rocm.Makefile

 ### amdgpu-pro
 The Ubuntu system is needed, for live-server add multiverse repository before installing the driver.
+Follow the instructions in the driver's bundle.

 ### Nvidia driver
 Install nvidia-driver, it will also install opencl.